 This healing method encompasses a mere 11 mineral salts which, according to Schuessler, are perfectly sufficient to heal any sickness that can actually be cured by taking medicine internally.
-Although there is frequently talk of 12, 24 or even more Schuessler mineral salts, they have been foisted onto Schuessler and this larger number of salts is not at all in keeping with his thinking.
+Although there is frequently talk of 12, 24 or even more Schuessler Cell Salts, they have been foisted onto Schuessler and this larger number of salts is not at all in keeping with his thinking.
 Wilhelm Heinrich Schuessler (1821 – 1898) set up practise as a homeopathic physician at the late age of 37.
 Since his father was unable to finance his studies, he earned his living as clerk with the Oldenburg municipal authorities.
 In his spare time, Schuessler studied many different subjects with great zeal.
 His studies included six foreign languages, which he spoke and wrote fluently.

 Schuessler took up his medical studies in Paris in 1852, continuing them later in Berlin and completing them in Giessen.
 He subsequently studied for three more semesters in Prague, thereafter returning to Oldenburg.
 It is remarkable that Schuessler took up his university studies without first matriculating.
 However, after gaining his doctorate, he subsequently passed his German matriculation exam .